michaelcalderin/Mini-Projects/README.md

 This is similar to **Mini-Project-1-TicTacToe.py** but is rewritten with classes/objects.

 ## Mini-Project-2-TicTacToe_ML.py
-This is similar to **Mini-Project-2-TicTacToe.py** but player X is human and player O is powered by a machine learning model (Random Forest). **tactac_single.txt** is required to be in the working directory for the program to function.
+This is similar to **Mini-Project-2-TicTacToe.py** but player X is human and player O is powered by a machine learning model (Random Forest). **tictac_single.txt** is required to be in the working directory for the program to function.